noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     # does not execute a shell so there is no var replacement
     # is REPLACED by whatever cmd is specified in `docker run ...`
+    #
     CMD ["executable","param1","param2"]
     # (exec form, this is the preferred form)
     CMD ["param1","param2"]
     # (as default parameters to ENTRYPOINT)

+    CMD command param1 param2
     # does var replacement
-    CMD command param1 param2
     # (shell form)

+    # An ENTRYPOINT allows you to configure a container that will run as an executable.
+    #
+    ENTRYPOINT ["executable", "param1", "param2"]
+    # exec form, is preferred

-    ENTRYPOINT
+    ENTRYPOINT command param1 param2
+    # shell form

     ONBUILD do this \
         && and this \